Updated: 15 May 2018

 Your debit and credit card information

 If you use your credit or debit card to purchase from us or to make a donation, we will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).
-You can find more information about this standard (https://www.pcisecuritystandards.org/pci_security/).
+You can find more information about this standard online at https://www.pcisecuritystandards.org/pci_security/).

-We store your card details safely for use in future transactions or any refunds required.
+We store your card details safely for use in future transactions or to issue any refunds required.
 This is carried out in compliance with PCI-DSS and in a way where none of our staff members can see your full card number.
-We never store your 3 or 4-digit security code.
+We never store your three or four-digit security code (CVV or CVS).

 Security of your personal information

-We will not transfer, process or store your data anywhere that is outside of the European Economic Area, unless we have a contractual agreement in place that is of an equivalent standard to GDPR.
+We will not transfer, process or store your data anywhere that is outside of the European Economic Area (EEA), unless we have a contractual agreement in place that is of an equivalent standard to GDPR.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.